arexbold/TripleBondChallenge/README.md

 - Some moves have been modified to fit the challenge.
 Mainly the healing moves.
 - Move Releaner NPC at the Bug Catching Contest

+### Updated Moves
+- There have been some moves that are awful that have been boosted slightly.
+IE things like Bullet Seed.
+I'll go into more detail later.

 ## Victory Conditions
 - **Win:** Defeat Red in Mt Silver.
 - **Lose:** If **any one** of your 3 dies, reset.